RockBoyEmy/GESMediaPlayer/README.md

 # GES-Media-Player
-My Abertay University Semester 2 Android application project for the "Software Development for Mobile Devices" module.
-This is the revised version.
+Abertay University, year 2017/2018 - Semester 2 Android application project for the "Software Development for Mobile Devices" module.
+This is the revised version, completely re-built from the ground-up.
-It makes use of the MediaBrowser functionality of the Android framework, in opposition to the approach in my other "gesMediaPlayer" repo.
+It makes use of the MediaBrowser functionality of the Android framework, in opposition to my previous approach, with normal services.
-It is a version completely re-built from the ground-up.

-Will add other details as progress is made.

-Right now the idea is to finish the app and have it working really well.
-Then, might consider pubblication on the Google Play Store.
-Might continue development for this application after the end of semester, if interesting and if comes out nicely.
+It is now in somewhat of a beta stage.
+It is completed with the absolute basic functionality and a few extras, although unfortunately it doesn't have all the functionality that I initially wanted it to have, not even close.
+There are still lots of bugs, most unseen, because I've did solve most of the visible ones.
+But because of the complexity and ambitiousness of this project, working on it solo was a lot more time-consuming and difficult than expected.

+For now it will stay here in this release.
+I completed it in time and for the foreseeable future I am not going to work on it.
+Will see what will happen later on.
+I'd definitely need a team, and a lot of spare time (which I don't have) to be able to keep working on this and make something actually good and complete in terms of features and functionality.
+It was quite an adventure though.